MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Is the authentication federated or managed?

-If the authentication is federated, then successful sign-ins will be stored in the Azure AD.
+If the authentication is federated, then successful sign-ins will be stored in Azure AD.
 The failed sign-ins will be in their Identity Provider (IDP).
 For more information, see  [ADFS troubleshooting and event logging](https://docs.microsoft.com/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging).

-If the authentication type is managed, (Cloud only, password hash sync (PHS) or pass-through authentication (PTA)), then successful and failed sign-ins will be stored in the Azure AD sign-In logs.
+If the authentication type is managed, (Cloud only, password hash sync (PHS) or pass-through authentication (PTA)), then successful and failed sign-ins will be stored in the Azure AD sign-in logs.

 >[!Note]
 >The [Staged Rollout](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-staged-rollout) feature allows the tenant domain name to be federated but specific users to be managed.
 Determine if any users are members of this group.
 >

-### Is the Azure AD Connect Health enabled for ADFS?
+### Is Azure AD Connect Health enabled for ADFS?

 - The [RiskyIP report](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-health-adfs-risky-ip)  will provide suspect IPs and date/time.
 Notifications should be enabled.
 - Also check the [federated sign-ins investigation from the Phishing playbook](incident-response-playbook-phishing.md#federated-scenario)